Budget more reactive than proactive

 She mentioned that this year's budget focused a lot on

-She appreciated the government as she felt that in a growing and developing country like India, FDI is particularly important to increase job opportunities and to control inflation.
+She appreciated the government as she felt that in a growing and developing country like India,

 She felt this will also help the local private insurers to grow fast and expand their presence in India, which has one of the lowest insurance penetration levels globally.
 The past year tested India on many fronts.